-However, if Elia receives valid arguments via this proposal of the implementation plan that justify an implementation for ToE in the current legal framework, it could implement such an extension of ToE to the aFRR-market for Q4 202023, resulting in a phased approach between the proposed go-live date of the new aFRR design (as described in Sections 1.4.4 and 3.5) and with ToE (Q4 2020).
-This timings holds provided that on the implementation of ToE, a decision would be taken no later than January 2019.
+However, if CREG doesn't agree with Elias proposal to postpone the ToE, Elia could implement an extension of ToE to the aFRR market for Q4 2020, resulting in a phased approach between the proposed go-live date of the new aFRR design (as described in Sections 1.4.5 and 3.5) and with ToE (Q4 2020).
+This timing holds provided that on the implementation of ToE, a decision would be taken no later than January 2019.